MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/color-picker.md

    WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
    See the License for the specific language governing permissions and limitations under the License.  -->
-# Testing text-color contrast using the Color Picker
+# Test text-color contrast using the Color Picker

 People with low vision may not see areas that are very bright or very dark.
 Everything tends to appear at about the same level of brightness, which makes it hard to distinguish outlines and edges.

 Contrast ratio measures the difference in brightness between the foreground and background of text.
 If your text has a low contrast ratio, then people with low vision may experience your site as a blank screen.

-In DevTools, one way to view the contrast ratio of a text element is to use the Color Picker, in the DOM tree in the **Elements** tool.
+In DevTools, one way to view the contrast ratio of a text element is to use the Color Picker, from the **Styles** tab.
 The Color Picker helps you verify that your text meets recommended contrast ratio levels.

 **To check the text-color contrast using the Color Picker:**